zauberware/rails-devise-graphql/README.md

 Point the GraphQL IDE to `http://0.0.0.0:3000/graphql`

-**Note:** Make sure that the `.env` file is included in the root of your project and you have defined `CLIENT_URL` and `DEVISE_JWT_SECRET_KEY`.
+**Note:** Make sure that the `.env` file is included in the root of your project and you have defined `CLIENT_URL` and `DEVISE_SECRET_KEY`.
 You can try out the [Demo frontend](https://github.com/zauberware/gatsby-starter-redux-saas) or you implement the actions in any other client.
 Read more about the JSON Web Token [this](https://github.com/zauberware/rails-devise-graphql).
 There are plenty of packages available.

 ## What's included?